ofcold/qr-code/README.md

 //Sends a 0.334BTC payment to the address QrCode::BTC('bitcoin address', 0.334);

-//Sends a 0.334BTC payment to the address with some optional arguments QrCode::size(500)->BTC('address', 0.0034, [
+// Sends a 0.334BTC payment to the address with some optional arguments QrCode::size(500)->BTC('address', 0.0034, [
 	'label' => 'my label',
 	'message' => 'my message',